adamchalmers/blog/content/pin-unpin.md

 Any type in (1) implements a special auto trait called [`Unpin`](https://doc.rust-lang.org/stable/std/marker/trait.Unpin.html).
 Weird name, but its meaning will become clear soon.
 Again, most "normal" types implement `Unpin`, and because it's an auto trait (like `Send` or `Sync` or `Sized`[^1]), so you don't have to worry about implementing it yourself.
 If you're unsure if a type can be safely moved, just check it on [docs.rs](https://docs.rs) and see if it impls `Unpin`!

-To use types in (2) safely, we don't use regular pointers for self-reference.
+Types in (2) are creatively named `!Unpin` (the `!` in a trait means "does not implement").
+To use these types safely, we can't use regular pointers for self-reference.
 Instead, we use special pointers that "pin" their values into place, ensuring they can't be moved.
 This is exactly what the [`Pin`](https://doc.rust-lang.org/stable/std/pin/struct.Pin.html) type does.

 ![Pin wraps some pointer, stopping its value from moving](/pin-unpin/pin_diagram.png)